-It isn’t summer until there’s been a blueberry pie on the table, or picnic table.
-And this easiest ever Open Face Blueberry Pie is simply rustic and summer perfect.
+It isn’t summer until there’s been a blueberry pie on the table or picnic table.
+And this easiest ever Open Face Blueberry Pie you’ll ever make.

 Different than a traditional blueberry pie, yet incredibly juicy and delicious.

-It’s fresh, it’s easy, and it might be my favorite blueberry pie yet.
+It’s fresh, easy, and might be my favorite blueberry pie yet.

 A simple recipe adapted from Rose Levy, using only 4 cups of blueberries and a handful of easy ingredients.

-So… on a rare summer evening, when the son and his friends were elsewhere, and it had been a particularly long string of 7-day workdays, I decided to surprise my husband.
+So… on a rare summer evening, when the son and his friends were elsewhere and had been a particularly long string of 7-day workdays, I decided to surprise my husband.

 In our backyard.